BrandonSamaroo/Battle-Ship/README.md

 ☐ Link To Game: https://brandonsamaroo.github.io/Battle-Ship/

-☐ Next Steps: Tune ai to be more intelligent, add a home screen, add a toolbar at the top to toggle music instead of using the mute button
+☐ Next Steps: Tune ai to be more intelligent, add a home screen, add a toolbar at the top to toggle music instead of using the mute button, fix reset button, make page responsive